-In addition to any professional pre-planning advice received from the Local Authority or your architect, the Planning Portal can help you test your proposed project against the permitted development limits and conditions.
+In addition to any professional pre-planning advice received from the Local Authority or Atoll as your potential architect, the Planning Portal can help you test your proposed project against the permitted development limits and conditions.
 For example, you can find out more about Permitted Development, explore the Planning Portal’s Interactive House (also see links below), and then read about the Planning Portal Getting Started pages.

 Interactive Guides to the planning process and produced by the Planning Portal include the following:

 - Interactive house